 In this article let’s examine what Amazon Retail Analytics really is, understand Amazon Retail Analytics Basic and Premium and also check whether it is going to help you.

 If there’s one company that has definitely led the way when it comes to analytics and retail, it is Amazon.
 In today’s world where there are advancements in technology every day, what is dangerous is to “Not Evolve”.
 Amazon is developing in everything it does, retail business to their media dealings and their technology services.
 The complex product recommendation offerings and mailing list services by Amazon are some of the most impressive in the world.
-They first started out with basic measurement – traffic counting and simple tracking that people use when they are just getting started with their websites.
+They first started out with basic measurement – traffic counting and simple tracking that people use when they are just getting started on their websites.

 With the right analytics tools, Amazon has managed to reduce cart abandonment rates, bring people back to complete purchases if they do leave the website, up-sell and cross-sell various products and bring shoppers back for new items when they are released.
 The most noteworthy advantage is small businesses can take advantage of the power of big data to improve the quality of the service they offer to their customers and also improve their conversion rates.

 Below you can see that Amazon Retail Analytics can be found within Vendor Central under Reports -> Amazon Retail Analytics where you can choose from two services either Basic or Premium.